chenxingqiang/secret-learn/doc/testimonials/testimonials.rst

   .. div:: text-box

     Data Publica builds a new predictive sales tool for commercial and marketing teams called C-Radar.
-We extensively use jax-sklearn to build segmentations of customers through clustering, and to predict future customers based on past partnerships success or failure.
-We also categorize companies using their website communication thanks to jax-sklearn and its machine learning algorithm implementations.
+We extensively use secret-learn to build segmentations of customers through clustering, and to predict future customers based on past partnerships success or failure.
+We also categorize companies using their website communication thanks to secret-learn and its machine learning algorithm implementations.
     Eventually, machine learning makes it possible to detect weak signals that traditional tools cannot see.
-All these complex tasks are performed in an easy and straightforward way thanks to the great quality of the jax-sklearn framework.
+All these complex tasks are performed in an easy and straightforward way thanks to the great quality of the secret-learn framework.

     .. rst-class:: annotation